David Whitehead (Australian Army officer): Early life and First World War

-Interbellum and Second World War
+Between the wars

-Whitehead left the full-time army after returning to Australia in 1919, but continued to serve in the part-time Citizens Military Forces (CMF).
+With the war now over due to the armistice with Germany in November 1918, Whitehead left the full-time army after returning to Australia the following year, but continued to serve in the part-time Citizens Military Forces (CMF).
 He held a number of regimental positions, and was promoted to lieutenant colonel and command of the 1st Machine Gun Regiment in October 1937.

+Second World War

-Following the outbreak of the Second World War, David Whitehead enlisted in the Second Australian Imperial Force in March 1940 and was appointed the commander of the 2/2nd Machine Gun Battalion in May that year.
+Following the outbreak of the Second World War, in September 1939, Whitehead enlisted in the Second Australian Imperial Force in March 1940 and was appointed the commander of the 2/2nd Machine Gun Battalion in May that year.
 He was given command of the 2/32nd Battalion in February 1942 and was promoted to brigadier in September and assumed command of the 26th Brigade.
-Whitehead led the brigade through the Second Battle of El Alamein during October and November in which it took part in heavy fighting.
+Whitehead led the brigade through the Second Battle of El Alamein during October and November that year in which it took part in heavy fighting.

-After El Alamein Whitehead and his brigade returned to Australia in early 1943 to participate in operations against the Japanese.
+After El Alamein, Whitehead and his brigade returned to Australia in early 1943 to participate in operations against the Japanese.
 The 26th Brigade took part in the Landing at Lae in September 1943 and the Huon Peninsula campaign from October 1943 to January 1944.
 Following these campaigns the brigade returned to Australia, and did not see action again until 1945.
-In May 1945 Whitehead commanded the Australian landing at Tarakan.
+In May of that year Whitehead commanded the Australian landing at Tarakan.
 During this operation the 26th Brigade was expanded to almost the size of a division, and United States Army and Netherlands East Indies units served under Whitehead's command.
-Whitehead relinquished command of the 26th Brigade on 10 December 1945 and returned to Australia two days later.
+Whitehead relinquished command of the 26th Brigade on 10 December 1945, by which time the war had come to an end, and returned to Australia two days later.